Rahul-R79/The-C.L.A.U.S.-Console/README.md

 The entry point for all authorized users.

 -   **Experience**: Users are greeted with festive "Jingle Bells" background music.
--   **Visuals**: Features high-fidelity 3D animations of Santa's flight path and interactive scrolling scenes.
+-   **Visuals**: Features high-fidelity 3D animations with Three.js of Santa's route path and interactive scrolling scenes.
+-   **Authentication**: Secure Firebase Google Auth enables simple join without any credentials.
 -   **Action**: Gateways to all other console features start here.

 ### 2. 📸 Letter Scanner